 Right For You

-- You want a debit card that lets you spend different currencies (55+) you already have in your Wise multi-currency account.
+- You want a debit card that lets you spend different currencies (up to 55+) you already have in your Wise multi-currency account.

 - You’d like to get better currency conversion rates and avoid hidden fees changed by regular bank debit cards (which use dynamic currency conversion).

 - You’d like complete control over your money and card on the Wise app, which lets you track your spending, transfer money, and pay bills And, if your card is ever lost or stolen, you can block it from the app to keep your money safe.